anoosha-tariq/Anoosha-Portfolio-2025/index.md

 📍 Hungary, Europe

 <p class="company-description">Hey, I'm Anoosha.
-I'm a Technical Support Analyst and Customer Operations Specialist with 4+ years in leading data-driven strategies that boost efficiency and revenue.
+I'm a Technical Support Analyst and Customer Operations Specialist with 4+ years of expertise in leading data-driven strategies that boost efficiency and revenue.
 I have led a 40% revenue boost and saved $500K+ for $1B+ global leading firms through effective customer satisfaction, cost management, operational support and vendor negotiations.

 </p>